Man Ray: Hollywood

-The Second World War forced Man Ray to return from Paris to the United States.
-He lived in Los Angeles from 1940 to 1951 where he focused his creative energy on painting.
+The Second World War forced Man Ray to return to the United States.
+He lived in Los Angeles from 1940 to 1951, where he focused his creative energy on painting.
+One of his residences was the Chateau des Fleurs, another was Villa Elaine Apartments, both in Hollywood.
 A few days after arriving in Los Angeles, he met Juliet Browner, a first-generation American of Romanian-Jewish lineage.
 She was a trained dancer who studied dance with Martha Graham, and an experienced artists' model.
-They married in 1946 in a double wedding with their friends Max Ernst and Dorothea Tanning.
+They married in 1946 in a double wedding with their friends Max Ernst and Dorothea Tanning; Browner took the name "Juliet Man Ray".
+They were also close friends with Black Dahlia suspect George Hodel and his second wife Dorothy Harvey (also known as Dorero).
+George Hodel’s son Steve Hodel even proposes that the staging of the murder was an homage to Man Ray’s surrealist creations.
 In 1948 Ray had a solo exhibition at the Copley Galleries in Beverly Hills, which brought together a wide array of work and featured his newly painted canvases of the Shakespearean Equations series.

 Later life

-Man Ray returned to Paris in 1951, and settled with Juliet into a studio at 2 bis rue Férou near the Luxembourg Gardens in St. Germain-des-Prés, where he continued his creative practice across mediums.
+Man Ray returned to Paris in 1951, and settled with Juliet into a studio at 2 bis rue Férou near the Jardin du Luxembourg, where he continued his creative practice across mediums.
 During the last quarter century of his life, he returned to a number of his iconic earlier works, recreating them in new form.
 He also directed the production of limited-edition replicas of several of his objects, working first with Marcel Zerbib and later Arturo Schwarz.

 In 1963, he published his autobiography, Self-Portrait (republished in 1999).

 Ray continued to work on new paintings, photographs, collages and art objects until his death from a lung infection, in Paris, on November 18, 1976.
-He was interred in the Cimetière du Montparnasse in Paris.
-His epitaph reads "Unconcerned, but not indifferent".
+He was interred in the Cimetière du Montparnasse in Paris, his epitaph reads "Unconcerned, but not indifferent".
 When Juliet died in 1991, she was interred in the same tomb.
 Her epitaph reads "Together again".
+The grave site has now fallen into disrepair and the memorial stone is removed or missing.
 Juliet organized a trust for Ray's work and donated much of his work to museums.
 Her plans to restore the studio as a public museum proved too expensive; such was the structure's disrepair.
-Most of the contents were stored at the Pompidou Centre.
+Most of its contents were stored at the Centre Pompidou museum in Paris.

 Innovations

 Man Ray was responsible for several technical innovations in modern art, filmmaking, and photography.
-These included his use of photograms to produce surrealist images he called "Rayograms", and solarization (rediscovered with Lee Miller).
+These included his use of photograms to produce surrealist images he called "rayographs", and solarization (rediscovered with Lee Miller).
 His 1923 experimental film Le Retour à la raison was the first 'cine-rayograph', a motion picture made without the use of a camera.
 Ray's 1935 Space Writing (Self-Portrait) was the first light painting, predating Picasso's 1949 light paintings, photographed by Gjon Mili, by fourteen years.